adiwastu/zbll-array/README.md

 actually make the "Swap Sets" option working

 add legacy algdb numbering to accomodate zbll users who are not familiar with BH recognition system.

+add a way to feed txt file of 72 algs separated by new lines, ordered by algdb order (?) and automatically maps the thing

+visual polishing for consistency: gen a few pics with UFR being white-green-red (credit: ore)